slohse/inkplate_dashboard/README.md

 ## Thanks

 I would like to thank:
-* e-radionica for making the Inkplate.
+* e-radionica/Soldered for making the Inkplate.
 * CK Tan for [tomlc99](https://github.com/cktan/tomlc99)